Observability of lensing of gravitational waves from massive black hole binaries with LISA: Conclusions and outlook

 Our parameter-estimation study shows that GW lensing of MBHBs with LISA may be more easily observable than previously thought.
 Estimating the rate of observable lensing events requires population studies based on astrophysical models~\cite{Sesana:2010wy,Klein:2015hvg,Toubiana:2021iuw}, and it is an exciting topic for future work.

 \acknowledgements We are grateful to Neha Anil Kumar, Selim C.\ Hotinli, and Jose M.\ Ezquiaga for insightful discussions and feedback on this manuscript.
 We thank Jaime Combariza for his help and guidance in high-performance computing.
-M.\c{C}, R.C., and E.B.\ are supported by NSF Grants No.\ AST-2006538, PHY-2207502, PHY-090003 and PHY20043, and NASA Grants No. 19-ATP19-0051, 20-LPS20- 0011 and 21-ATP21-0010.
+We also thank Ryuichi Takahashi for bringing to our attention the analytical Taylor series solution of the SIS lensing diffraction integral presented in Ref.~\cite{Matsunaga:2006uc}.
+M.\c{C}., R.C., and E.B.\ are supported by NSF Grants No.\ AST-2006538, PHY-2207502, PHY-090003 and PHY20043, and NASA Grants No. 19-ATP19-0051, 20-LPS20- 0011 and 21-ATP21-0010.
 M.K.\ and L.J.\ were supported by NSF Grant No.\ 1818899 and the Simons Foundation.
 M.\c{C}.\ is also supported by Johns Hopkins University through the Rowland Research Fellowship.
 This work was carried out at the Advanced Research Computing at Hopkins (ARCH) core facility (\url{rockfish.jhu.edu}), which is supported by the NSF Grant No. OAC-1920103.
 The authors acknowledge the Texas Advanced Computing Center (TACC) at The University of Texas at Austin for providing {HPC, visualization, database, or grid} resources that have contributed to the research results reported within this paper \cite{10.1145/3311790.3396656}.
 URL: \url{http://www.tacc.utexas.edu}